dmbarbour/awelon/AboutAO.md

         multiple lines
         @word3 [definition3]

 Regular entries start with `@word` at the beginning of a new line, followed by the definition.
-The initial `@` is an entry separator, not part of the word.
-If a word is already defined, the earlier definition is replaced (retroactively).
+The initial `@` is not part of the word, but is an entry separator capable of isolating parse errors.
+If an entry doesn't parse, it is ignored with a warning.
+If a word is already defined, the earlier definition is replaced.
 A word may also be *undefined* by convention of defining a word to itself, e.g. `@foo foo`.

-The *import* section is special.
-Syntactically, it is a sequence of words.
-However, each word identifies an AO dictionary file (minus the **.ao** suffix).
-Semantically, imports recursively load definitions in left to right order, with later definitions replacing earlier ones.
-(Imports are not namespaces.
-AO favors a flat namespace.)
+The *import* section, before the first entry, is special.
+Syntactically, it is a space-separated sequence (where 'space' means SP or LF).
+Each element identifies an AO dictionary file, minus the **.ao** suffix.
+The search is configured via the `AO_PATH` environment variable.
+Missing, ambiguous, or cyclic imports result in error.
+Imports are processed sequentially from left to right, potentially replacing earlier definitions.

-The search path for imports is configured by the `AO_PATH` environment variable.
-Ambiguous or cyclic imports result in error.
+Replacing definitions has global scope.
+Entries and imports may thus be understood as *patches* on a tacit dictionary.
+Only the final dictionary is evaluated.
+Hence, it is acceptable for a dictionary to temporarily contain errors, undefined words, or cycles.

 ### Processing of AO Dictionary